 Allergies, at some point, affects everyone in some way or another.
 Whether it’s allergic rhinitis, skin allergies, food allergies, latex, pets, insects, or drug allergies, it’s a major concern.
 However, the bigger problem lies in the solution.
-Not because it’s hard to solve but because the solution comes with a price.
-The price possibly being brain damage.
+Not because it’s hard to solve but because the mainstream western medicine solution comes with a price – an increased risk of dementia.

 The most popular anti-histamine, Diphenhydramine, which is used in most anti-allergy OTC medicines, has been linked to an increased risk of Dementia due its “anti-cholinergic” properties.
 This is just one of the many potential side effects of Diphenhydramine.
-Anti-cholinergic drugs lead to brain damage, cognitive impairment and dementia.
+Anti-cholinergic drugs appear to have the potential to lead to brain damage, cognitive impairment and dementia.

 Now let’s be honest, nobody wants to deal with such drastic effects just because they have allergies.
 So let’s see what natural alternatives are available.